hummstrumm/hummstrumm/doc/mainpage.md

 from the ground up.
 It should instead be used as a reference for the behavior of each part of the API.

+A list of conventions that are used in this documentation can be found on the
+@ref conventions page.
+It is recommended that you read that page before continuing on.

 # Additional Resources                                      {#links}
 In addition to this API documentation, you may find the following documentation resources useful as well: